-Baseline values for component scores will be computed using components from the Baseline visit where the relevant measurements were recorded prior to dosing.
-However, if the Baseline visit is missing one or more components, but the Screening visit has all of the components, the Baseline value for the component score will be calculated using the Screening visit value.
+Baseline values for component scores should be computed using components from the same visit where the relevant measurements were recorded prior to dosing.
+However, if the Screening visit has all of the components, but the Baseline visit is missing one or more components, the Baseline value for the component score will be calculated using the Screening visit values.